George Edalji: Background

 Edalji was the eldest of the three children.
 His mother was Charlotte Edalji (née Stoneham), the daughter of a Shropshire vicar.
 His father was the Reverend Shapurji Edalji, a convert from a Bombay Parsi family.
 He had served as the curate in several parishes before being given the living as vicar of St Mark's, Great Wyrley.
 The right to make this appointment lay with the bishop, and the Reverend Mr. Edalji obtained the position through the previous incumbent, his wife's uncle, who arranged it as a wedding present.
 Livings were much sought after because they were scarce and conferred valuable emoluments.

 The Edaljis moved into the vicarage in late 1875; it was a large house with its own grounds.
 George, the first child, was born there soon after.
 The senior Edalji was a more assertive vicar than his predecessor and was sometimes involved in controversy about parish business.
 Many writers have noted that the Edaljis were the first Parsis and the first Indians to move into Great Wyrley, a major contributing factor in the hostile way they were treated in the village.
 An aristocratic former army officer named Captain the Honourable G.A.
 Anson was the Chief Constable of Staffordshire during the case, in a long period of office extending from 1888 to 1929.
-Anson was markedly hostile in his dealings with the Edaljis, something which some writers have claimed to be due to their ethnicitiy.
+Anson was markedly hostile in his dealings with the Edaljis, which several writers have suggested was due to their ethnicity.